-Clifton’s Cafeteria / The Pacific Seas (DTLA)
+Clifton’s / The Pacific Seas (DTLA)

 I’ve already raved about Clifton’s in my Top 20 Downtown LA Date Ideas article; it’s one of my favorite Downtown LA hangouts.
 Originally opening in 1935, Clifton’s underwent a $10 million renovation and re-opened in 2015.
 It’s a huge space with multiple bars, a cafeteria, a ballroom, and of course, taxidermied animals including a life-sized Bison!
 It’s quirky, to say the least.

 On weekends, there is DJ’d music on the second floor and live Swing band on the third floor in the Brookdale Ballroom.
-If you’re on a date and things are going well, try to find the secret “make out room” on the second floor, The Stone Chapel.
+If you’re on a date and things are going well, try to find the hidden “make out room” on the second floor, The Stone Chapel.

 The Edison (DTLA)